 Check this page of the DOC site for more info about the hike at the Kaikoura Peninsula.

 The plan was to do a different hike than the one I ended up doing.
-But I missed a signpost and ended up doing a 12 kilometer loop around Farewell Spit.
-Well, not around, Farewell Spit is a 35 kilometer long land tongue so hiking entirely around it would take a some more time.
+But I missed a signpost and ended up doing a 12-kilometer loop around Farewell Spit.
+Well, not around, Farewell Spit is a 35-kilometer long land tongue so hiking entirely around it would take a lot longer.